-If no parameters are passed the statistics for all currently enabled input sources is returned Examples include:
+If no <ref type> is passed then statistics for all currently enabled input sources is returned view input ہے view input gnss ہے

-'''

-view input ↓ view input gnss ↓

-'''

 4.4.27 view logs

 The view logs command displays the system messages.
 Each message displayed will include the data and time of the event as well as short description of the event itself.